-Having read the growing number of comments on our blog about wolves, I get a feeling that increasingly people in Europe love wolves.
-So that started me thinking and to do some research about peoples attitudes and feelings about wolves.
-Most of information came from North America, but interesting, also from Europe.
-My conclusion is that wolves are not considered a bloodthirsty, cruel animal anymore but are considered an important part of a healthy ecosystems and our natural heritage.
+Having read the growing number of comments on our blog about wolves, I get a feeling that an increasing number of people in Europe love wolves.
+So that started me thinking to do some research about peoples attitudes and feelings about wolves.
+Most of the information came from North America, but interestingly also from Europe.
+My conclusion is that wolves are not considered as the bloodthirsty, cruel animal as we know from the fairy tales of Little Red Riding Hood anymore but are considered an important part of a healthy ecosystem and our natural heritage.

 Please also read: Wolf to Wolfdog – the History of the Czechoslovakian Wolfdog

 Here are several examples that are worth reading: